 Some cities, such as San Francisco and Boston, have a long history of entrepreneurship.
-Others, including Miami and Dubai, have grown into thriving entrepreneurial cities more recently.
+Others, including Miami with its robust startup community, have grown into thriving entrepreneurial cities more recently.
 What makes each distinct and diverse city such fertile grounds for entrepreneurship?

 There’s no one secret to developing a rich entrepreneurial ecosystem.
-But knowing the traits that make a city entrepreneurial—and having a process for how to get there—can take a city from surviving to thriving.
+But knowing the traits that make a city entrepreneurial—and having a process for how to get there—can open the door to economic growth and mobility and take a city from surviving to thriving.

 A Healthy Ecosystem